Isla Verde, Puerto Rico: Public Transportation

 There are two bus systems serving the Isla Verde bus terminal: AMA, the main public transportation system and SITRAC which travels in the Isla Verde Hotel district.
 The public bus 5 and 53 which will take you from the Bus Terminal to Old San Juan (e.g. to El Morro) in roughly 1 hour.

 The SITRAC bus is free but only stays in Isla Verde.
 The public bus costs 75 cents to ride.

 Available at all times, taxis charge about $20 for a ride to the Condado and Old San Juan areas.

 Subareas

-Isla Verde has very wealthy areas but is not too far from the island's largest public housing project, Luis Llorens Torres Residential Complex, which is actually within San Juan.
+Isla Verde is near the largest public housing project in Puerto Rico, the Luis Llorens Torres Residential Complex, which is within the limits of the municipality of San Juan.
 In March 2021, a higher police presence was planned for Isla Verde.